 7. You may not be getting enough quality sleep.

 Insufficient or poor-quality sleep contributes to weight gain, a weight loss plateau, lower levels of serotonin, fatigue and common inflammatory diseases like heart disease, high blood pressure and diabetes.
-Most people need 7 to 9 uninterrupted hours of sleep per night.
+Most people need 7 to 9 hours of uninterrupted sleep per night.
 Talk with your SHAPE practitioner if you are having trouble sleeping, if you work nights or if you have extenuating circumstances that disrupt your sleep.
 They can adjust your program and/or provide supplements to help.

 9. Progress is usually slower the second time around.